Fourqua/Roblox-Development-Toolkit/ProceduralWorldGen/README.md

 ## Adding Weather

 Add a new entry to the `WEATHER` table.
-The `Apply` function runs when this weather is selected:
+The `Apply` function runs when this weather is selected

 ```lua
 {